 When it comes to weighing personal medical decisions, I trust women to make their own decisions about what is best for their bodies and their families.
 To that end, I will continue to be a staunch advocate for a woman’s right to access all legal, safe resources for planning her family.

 The Supreme Court has upheld legal assertions that decisions regarding a woman’s body should be kept between her and her doctor.
 I will always defend this right, including access to abortion services, for women here at home and around the world as a principle tenet of women’s comprehensive health.

 Violence Against Women

 Additionally, we cannot truly promote the health of women without working to prevent and end violence against women and girls.
 Domestic violence, rape, trafficking, and assault of women are not private issues to be kept in the shadows – they are unacceptable violations of basic human rights.
 In addition to always supporting a fully-funded, inclusive Violence Against Women Act, I am proud that two of my bills challenging violence against women – the Rape Survivor Child Custody Act and the Trafficking Awareness Training for Healthcare Act of 2015 – have been signed into law.
 The Rape Survivor Child Custody Act encourages states to allow a woman to terminate the parental rights of a rapist, and the Trafficking Awareness Training for Healthcare Act develops best practices for health care professionals to identify and respond to victims of human trafficking.

 I will always fight for policies that allow women and their families to remain healthy and free from violence.

 Women’s Economic Agenda

-As a working mother, I am proud to fight for these policies because in 2015, there is no excuse for the average American woman earning only 78 cents for every man’s dollar, or for parents to have to choose between caring for their children or being able to put food on the table.
+As a working mother, I am proud to fight for these policies.
+There is no excuse for our persistent gender pay gap, or for parents to have to choose between caring for their children or being able to put food on the table.

 Receive regular email updates from Debbie